dannyvankooten/AltoRouter/README.md

 2. Install AltoRouter using Composer or manually
 2. Setup URL rewriting so that all requests are handled by **index.php**
 3. Create an instance of AltoRouter, map your routes and match a request.
-4. Have a look at the example `index.php` file for a better understanding on how to use AltoRouter(index.php).
+4. Have a look at the basic example in the `examples` directory for a better understanding on how to use AltoRouter.

 ## Routing
 ```php